Hexy01/Expense-Tracker/README.md

-# 💸 Personal Expense Tracker – Full Stack App
+# 💸 Personal Expense Tracker –
 This is a full-stack expense tracker application developed as part of **Keploy Session-2 Task**.
 It allows users to add, view, filter, and delete personal expenses using custom-built API. and a minimal but responsive React frontend.
 The data is stored securely using MongoDB Atlas.

 ## 🧰 Technologies Used